FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 COMMIT
 ```

-We'll ignore the raw, security and mangle tables for now.
+We'll ignore the `raw`, `security` and `mangle` tables for now.
 You can find more information about them online if you are interested.

 A table can hold one or more chains.
 There are a number of predefined chains in each table, but for the filter table the three chains are `INPUT`, `OUTPUT` and `FORWARD`.
 In the nat table, we will use the `PREROUTING` chain as well.
 Here are the definitions of these chains: